AndreasChristensen89/salary_struggle/README.md

 Contains the views, templates, CSS, and JavaScript files for the interviews in the game.

 ### Leaderboard
-Application for the leaderboard, which displays best performances Contains the Leaderboard model, the view, and the template
+Application for the leaderboard, which displays best performances.
+Also contains the winning page and the gameover page.
+Winning page links to the leaderboard in case player made the top 10.
+Contains the Leaderboard model, the view, and the templates for all the pages.

 ### Premium
 Contains everything related to checkout, including payment, webhook handling, signals, and order creation